agiliq/building-multi-tenant-applications-with-django/source/introduction.rst

 There are multiple approaches for multi tenancy.
 We will look at the four most common ones.

-The various approached to multi tenancy
+The various approaches to multi tenancy
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - Shared database with shared schema